Merlin Crossley

 Merlin Crossley, is an Australian molecular biologist, university teacher, and administrator.
-He is Deputy Vice-Chancellor (DVC) Academic Quality at the University of New South Wales.
+He is Deputy Vice-Chancellor for Academic Quality at the University of New South Wales.

 Early life and career

 Crossley attended Mount View Primary School, Glen Waverley, Victoria, then was awarded an entrance scholarship to Melbourne Grammar School, where he was dux.
 He undertook a Bachelor of Science at the University of Melbourne, as a resident of Queen's College (University of Melbourne), then a doctorate at the University of Oxford supported by a Rhodes Scholarship at Magdalen College, Oxford.
 He worked at Oxford, Harvard and the University of Sydney, before moving to UNSW as Dean of Science.
 In recognition of his service on the Trust of the Australian Museum a new species of butterfly bobtail squid was named in his honour - Iridoteuthis merlini - Merlin's bobtail squid.